 \subsection{RoBERTa}

-We employed the RoBERTa framework \footnote{\url{https://github.com/facebookresearch/fairseq/blob/main/examples/roberta}} \cite{ott2019fairseq} and configuration to train and fine-tuned the base model with 125M parameters for three GLUE tasks: SST-2, QNLI, and MNLI.
+We employed the RoBERTa framework \footnote{\url{https://github.com/facebookresearch/fairseq/blob/main/examples/roberta}} \citep{ott2019fairseq} and configuration to train and fine-tune the base model with 125M parameters for three GLUE tasks: SST-2, QNLI, and MNLI.
 The process was carried out as follows:

-\begin{enumerate} \item Load a checkpoint of the pre-trained base model. \item Replace \Softmax with \PowerSoftmax, with $p=6$, and continual pre-training the model on the OpenWebText dataset for 1250 iterations. \item Fine-tune the model individually for each of the three GLUE tasks for up to 10 epochs.
+\begin{enumerate} \item Load a checkpoint of the pre-trained base model. \item Replace \Softmax with \PowerSoftmax, with $p=6$, and continually pre-train the model on the OpenWebText dataset for 1250 iterations. \item Fine-tune the model individually for each of the three GLUE tasks for up to 10 epochs.
 This fine-tuning followed the procedure described in the original RoBERTa paper, except for substituting the Tanh activation function in the classification head with a Sigmoid, which we found to perform better under HE.

 \item Perform an additional fine-tuning step using range-loss with \PowerSoftmax loss weight for 10 epochs.
 The \GELU ranges were narrow enough and did not require tuning. \item Apply polynomial approximation. \end{enumerate}